Mecit-SA/test-project/README.md

 This is a demo using typescript & node.js

-To run this project :
+To run this project, clone it and do the following :

 1 - run the command 'npm i' in cmd to install all required packages mentioned in package.json